Gift of land, buildings etc

 If you hold a property jointly with another person, you need to establish whether you hold it as joint tenants or tenants in common.

-If you hold it as joint tenants, when you die your share automatically passes to the other person regardless of the provisions of your will.
-Therefore, to avoid a disappointed beneficiary, it is advisable not to leave a legacy of any property held as a joint tenant.
+If you hold it as joint tenants, when you die your share automatically passes to the other person, whatever your will says.
+Therefore, to avoid a disappointed beneficiary, you should not try to leave a legacy of any property held as a joint tenant.

 For more information, see our page Joint property ownership.